Japan in November: photography to inspire your wanderlust

 This cheeky macaque was posing nicely for a picture with the whole Kyoto in the background.
 We had this cool view and met the friendly monkeys in Arashiyama Monkey Park.

 Arashiyama is among the top districts to visit in Kyoto, with a beautiful bamboo forest being another of the highlights.
+When we visited, it was incredibly crowded – to the point where we actually couldn’t get that traditional picture of the Arashiyama bamboo grove and got overwhelmed by the amount of people.

 Moving on to Ryokan, onsen, Mt.
-Fuji and black eggs cooked in sulfurous volcanic water!
+Fuji and black eggs cooked in sulfurous volcanic water

 An active volcano, one of Japan’s three sacred mountains, and an iconic sight of the Land of the Rising Sun – that’s Mt.
 Fuji.

-You may catch a glimpse of it from the Shinkansen, you may see it on clear days from Tokyo and you may visit the beautiful Fuji Hakone national park.
+You may catch a glimpse of it from the Shinkansen, you may see it on clear days from Tokyo and you may visit the beautiful Fuji Hakone National Park.

 Unfortunately, the only times when Fuji decided to show his magnificent beauty were when we were on trains or buses.
 That’s Japan in November for you – there might be rain.
 And snow!